Depression: Symptoms, fast facts, and how to get help

 10% of college students have been diagnosed with depression, including 13% of college women.

-1 in 4 women will suffer from a major depressive episode during the course of their lives.
+1 in 4 women will suffer from a major depressive episode during the course of her life.

-1 in 10 men will suffer from a major depressive episode during the course of their lives.
+1 in 10 men will suffer from a major depressive episode during the course of his life.

-Talking to your general physician is a great way to learn more about how you are feeling and options around managing your mental wellness that will be most effective for you.
+Talking to your general physician is a great first step to learning more about how you’re feeling, and the options around managing your mental wellness that will be most effective for you.